bburns/neomem/website/content/post/types.md

 Types need to be dynamic, as with neo4j - user will be able to define new types/labels as needed, and they can contain fields, or relations with other nodes.

 Should we start developing the neo4j datasource to exercise all this stuff?
-Danger is that once we get there we will have to rework the architecture if it's inadequate.
+Should at least sketch out what it needs.